139th Airlift Wing

 The 139th Airlift Wing is a unit of the Missouri Air National Guard, based at Rosecrans Air National Guard Base in St. Joseph, Missouri.

 The wing operates the C‑130H2 Hercules.

-Overview
+Mission

 The 139th Airlift Wing provides the State of Missouri and the nation with immediately deployable, combat-ready C-130H2 Hercules model aircraft.
 The 139th remains globally engaged in continuing operations.

-Units
+Organization

 The 139th Airlift Wing consists of the following units: